 - two years of the same foreign language (American sign language meets this requirement)

-- two years of a natural or physical science, including a laboratory science
+- three years of a natural or physical science, including a laboratory science

 - three years of social sciences

-When applying to UVM, all transfer applicants apply to one of the following seven schools or colleges.
-Additional entrance requirements or recommendations for each are listed here:
+All transfer applicants apply to one of the following seven schools or colleges.
+Please note additional entrance requirements.

 Agriculture and Life Sciences